sourceduty/Engines/README.md

 In aerospace, propulsion systems differ due to the unique demands of air and space travel, where engines must function at high altitudes and through various atmospheric pressures.
 Jet engines, such as turbojets, turbofans, and turboprops, dominate commercial and military aircraft.
 Turbojets generate thrust by expelling high-speed exhaust gases, while turbofans use additional air for quieter, more efficient propulsion, making them ideal for commercial flights.
 Turboprops combine jet propulsion with propellers, suited for slower regional flights.
 For space applications, rocket engines are used, burning fuel and oxidizers at high pressures to generate significant thrust, enabling spacecraft to overcome Earth’s gravitational pull.

 #
+### Motor/Engine

+A motor and an engine are closely related but not identical concepts, as they differ in their energy sources and applications.
+A motor is a device that converts electrical energy into mechanical motion, commonly used in machinery, vehicles, and household appliances, such as electric fans or elevators.
+An engine, on the other hand, typically converts chemical energy—usually from fuel like gasoline or diesel—into mechanical motion, as seen in combustion engines used in cars and airplanes.
+While motors are often associated with electrical systems, engines are generally tied to thermal or chemical processes.
+The terms are sometimes used interchangeably in casual conversation, particularly when referring to the driving mechanism of a vehicle, but their distinctions are significant in engineering contexts.
+For instance, an "electric engine" is rarely used; instead, it's called an "electric motor."

+#
 ### Engine Types

 | Engine Type                   | Application          | Fuel Type                | Description                                                                                             |